It is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail. – Abraham Maslow

 Identifying Potential Obstacles

-In order to avoid these kind of scenario, it’s important to now progressively work through some internal and external obstacles they may face along their journey that could potentially thwart their progress.
+In order to avoid this kind of scenario, it’s important to now progressively work through some internal and external obstacles they may face along their journey that could potentially thwart their progress.

 How are you thinking about this problem?